Blurry CJK Fonts in Chromium Browsers on Windows

 • English letters and numbers display normally

-• The problem is often noticeable on sites using the “Yu Gothic” font
+• The problem is most obvious on sites using the “Yu Gothic” font

 Likely Causes: Font Rendering + DPI + Yu Gothic

-• Use of Yu Gothic font (designed for a clean, modern appearance)
+• Use of the Yu Gothic font (designed for a clean, modern appearance)

 • Windows ClearType settings and GDI vs. DirectWrite rendering differences

-Since Windows 8.1, Yu Gothic has become the default system font in Japanese locales.
-While it’s elegant and sleek on paper or high-res screens, it’s often seen as too thin and less legible on lower DPI displays.
+Since Windows 8.1, Yu Gothic has been the default system font for Japanese environments.
+While it looks elegant and sleek on paper or on very high-resolution displays, many users feel it’s too thin and less legible on lower-DPI or older monitors.

 Temporary Fixes: 3 Ways to Improve Font Clarity